mrugankp/Schneider-1/README.md

 - User authentication (signup and login).
 - Interactive maps with real-time navigation.
-- Dynamic stat tracking on the dashboard.
+- Dynamic stat tracking on the dashboard (i.e. distance and time to destination along with live GPS tracker)
+- Interactive training modules page
+- Communications platform for calling/texting

 ### Limitations